rubymonsters/ruby-for-beginners/source/exercises/12-mailbox_html.md

 that format our emails in a different way, suitable to be displayed in other media.

-That's what this exercise is about: We want to display our mailbox contents in HTML, the format that browsers like to use.
+And that's what this exercise is about: We want to display our mailbox contents in HTML, the format that browsers like to use.
 This will be our first step towards learning how to build a web application.